 - Add a few drops to phở

 There are a number of great applications for Carnival hot sauce.
-We like the idea of using it in a spicy bowl of phở or on rich fried seafood.
-The lime juice gives it a bright, acidic flavor that brings the pepper flavors to life without much salt.
+I like using it in spicy phở or on rich fried seafood.
+The lime juice gives it a bright, acidic flavor that brings the pepper flavors to life without too much salt.

 The sugar and green mango are where some magic happens, almost fooling you into thinking Carnival isn’t a super-spicy sauce on first taste.
 Think again!

 Everything comes together in a very nice flavorful and super-spicy package.
 If you can handle high heat, this sauce is a must-try.
 For this reason, Carnival is among our favorite hot sauces, period.

 Carnival Hot Sauce Scoville & Spiciness

 Like many sauces out there, Carnival does not have an official rating on the Scoville scale.
 However, we have tried many, many hot sauces and can put forward our best guess.

 Given the ingredients, we would guess that Carnival hot sauce comes in around 100,000-150,000 SHUs on the Scoville scale.
 This lands it around the same level of eating a fresh habanero pepper.

 The burn from Carnival is long-lasting and even-tempered with a familiar habanero-type sting.
 Scotch bonnets are known for having a citrusy, tropical flavor and a smooth burn, both of which really shine through in this hot sauce.
 This one will certainly make you sweat!

 Gene is known for making sauces on the thicker side.
 He has yet to make a ‘splashy’ hot sauce, and tends to prefer chunky sauces with some real body.
 Carnival is thick, but it still it pours well out of the bottle.
 No smacking the bottle to coax the sauce out.